severity1/terraform-cloud-mcp/README.md

 ### Extending the Server

+1. Add model classes in the `terraform_cloud_mcp/models` directory:
+   - Define enums for constrained choices
+   - Create request models inheriting from `APIRequest`
+   - Create a `*Params` model for function parameters
-1. Add new tools to the appropriate module in the `terraform_cloud_mcp/tools` directory.
+2. Add tool functions in the `terraform_cloud_mcp/tools` directory:
+   - Accept typed `params` objects instead of `**kwargs`
+   - Use the `@handle_api_errors` decorator
+   - Return `APIResponse` type
-2. Register new tools in `terraform_cloud_mcp/server.py`.
+3. Register new tools in `terraform_cloud_mcp/server.py`.
-3. Follow existing patterns for parameter validation and error handling.
+4. Follow the Pydantic pattern for parameter validation and error handling.
-4. Ensure all functions include proper type hints and docstrings.
+5. Ensure all functions include proper type hints and docstrings.
-5. Update documentation in `README.md`.
+6. Update documentation in `README.md`.
-6. Add tests for new functionality.
+7. Add tests for new functionality.

 ---